the first year in engineering at purdue

-Establishing the basics is a crucial first step toward success, which is why we’ve established a unique core curriculum that all of our new-beginners in engineering follow.
-A students’ first-year in engineering at Purdue allows them to cultivate a strong foundation on which to achieve their vision and make their mark on the world.
+Establishing the basics is a crucial first step toward success, which is why we’ve established a unique core curriculum that all of our new beginners in engineering follow.
+The first year in engineering at Purdue allows students to cultivate a strong foundation on which to achieve their vision and make their mark on the world.

 WEST LAFAYETTE –